wikimedia/mediawiki/resources/lib/intersection-observer/README.md

 <script src="https://polyfill.io/v3/polyfill.min.js?features=IntersectionObserver"></script>
 ```

-With these polyfills, `IntersectionObserver` has been tested an known to work in the following browsers:
+With these polyfills, `IntersectionObserver` has been tested and known to work in the following browsers:

 <table>
   <tr>